bartoszlenar/Validot/docs/DOCUMENTATION.md

 _`AsCollection` is able to automatically resolve the type parameters for array.
 In this case, `AsCollection` is `AsCollection<int[], int>` under the hood._

 - `AsCollection` makes sense only if the type validated in the scope is a collection
-  - Well... technically that's not entirely true, because the only requirement is that it needs to implement `IEnumerable<TItem>` interface.
+  - Well... technically that's not entirely true, because the only requirement is that it implements `IEnumerable<TItem>` interface.
-  - Code completion tools (IntelliSense, Omnisharp, etc.) will show `AsCollection` as available for all kind of types, but once inserted you'll need to define `T` and `TItem`, so effectively - `AsCollection` works only for collections.
+  - Code completion tools (IntelliSense, Omnisharp, etc.) will show `AsCollection` as always available, but once inserted you'll need to define `T` and `TItem`, so effectively - `AsCollection` works only for collections.

 _Let's consider a custom class holding two collections:_